rdeits/DynamicWalking2018.jl/Readme.md

 Pkg.clone("https://github.com/rdeits/DynamicWalking2018.jl")
 ```

 Note that this will take a few minutes.
-We're demonstrating a lot of different Julia packages here, so this tutorial has a lot of dependencies.
+We're demonstrating a lot of different Julia packages here, so this tutorial has a lot of dependencies, which may take a bit of time to download.
 These dependencies will all be downloaded for you automatically.

 For example, you'll be getting: